DallenLarson/Office-Toss/README.md

 ![Alt text](https://media.discordapp.net/attachments/992282215352381440/1202749323067138068/banner.png?ex=65ce9698&is=65bc2198&hm=a26da88efc94bc17f8069b5d6528f1ab95c89690d93713083998b42632319d26&=&format=webp&quality=lossless&width=2160&height=720)

 ## Overview
 Office Toss is a Arcade Augmented Reality Paper Toss tech-demo developed for VisionOS using Unity's (C#) new PolySpatial tools.
 Toss papers into office bins, aiming for the perfect shot.
 This game is designed for Apple's Vision Pro, and it leverages the Unity 2022.3 LTS version.
+Made in 14 Hours!

 ## System Requirements
 - Unity 2022.3 LTS